 - a.
 SUPPORTS the use of the HIV test to screen donated blood products and donors of sperm, organs and tissues as a precondition for acceptance or use in transfusions, insemination and transplants; (1988) - b.
 SUPPORTS the rights of blood, sperm and organ banks to refuse donations from individuals who refuse to consent to an HIV test; (1988) - c.
 BELIEVES that individuals who are donating blood products, sperm, organs or tissues for use in transfusion, insemination, or transplant should be advised that they will be tested for the presence of anti-HIV antibodies, be required to give informed consent for such testing; (1988) - d.
 OPPOSES mandatory HIV testing for any purpose other than as described above, and specifically OPPOSES mandatory testing of health-care workers as a breach of confidentiality; (1988) - e.
 SUPPORTS the rights of individuals to choose to have the HIV test performed in a voluntary, anonymous and confidential manner free or at minimal cost; (1988) - f.
 BELIEVES that such testing should be performed without unique or separate consent forms; (2010) - g.
 OPPOSES any use of an HIV test as a precondition for receiving health-care services; (1988) - h.
-SUPPORTS programs to assist anti-HIV antibody seropositive individuals to perform voluntary contact tracing and notification of individuals who may be at risk of HIV exposure; (1988) - SUPPORTS the reportability of seropositive HIV test results with nonidentifying information such as age, sex, race, city and state of residence, risk factor(s) for infection and current signs/symptoms of HIV-related illness.
+SUPPORTS programs to assist anti-HIV antibody seropositive individuals to perform voluntary contact tracing and notification of individuals who may be at risk of HIV exposure; (1988) - i.
+SUPPORTS the reportability of seropositive HIV test results with nonidentifying information such as age, sex, race, city and state of residence, risk factor(s) for infection and current signs/symptoms of HIV-related illness.
 (1988) - j.
 OPPOSES mandatory reportability of names of persons registering a positive anti-HIV antibody status, or the maintenance of any registry of anti-HIV antibody seropositive individuals; (1988) - k.
 SUPPORTS the inclusion of HIV test results under separate cover in medical records to safeguard the confidentiality of the patient; (1988) - 1.
-RECOGNIZES the uncertain meaning of a positive anti-HIV antibody status, and the stigma attached to anti-HIV antibody seropositivity, that mandatory testing is not a viable public health strategy for preventing HIV transmission; (1988) - m.
+RECOGNIZES that many methods for HIV prevention are currently recognized by the medical community including safer-sex practices, harm reduction practices, testing, and immediate treatment upon diagnosis and/or treatment as prevention are viable public health strategies for reducing HIV transmission; (1988) - m.
 SUPPORTS the availability of free, confidential and voluntary HIV testing and counseling in the event of a parenteral exposure to HIV in the work place by a health-care worker; (1988) - n.
 OPPOSES mandatory HIV screening of applicants for permanent residency in the United States; (1990) - o.
 OPPOSES the requirement of HIV serologic status documentation of foreign visitors; (1990)

 - p.
 SUPPORTS the rights of adolescents to choose to have the HIV test performed without consent of a legal guardian.
 (1995) - q.
 SUPPORTS mandatory legislation surrounding maternal-fetal HIV transmission including: - 1.
 Requiring health-care providers and facilities to counsel and offer all pregnant women HIV testing at least once during pregnancy; (2005) - 2.
 Requiring labor and delivery units to offer rapid HIV testing to women in labor who do not have documentation of HIV results during time of pregnancy; (2005) - 3.
 Requiring labor and delivery and nursery units to have medications available for both mother and child in the case of a positive HIV test result.
 (2005) - r.
-BELIEVES that pre and post test counseling for the purpose of reporting HIV status, its implications for personal physical and mental health, ways to reduce the risk of transmission through behavioral changes, available help for voluntary follow-up of any sexual and/or I.V. drug use partners who may have been exposed to HIV is encouraged but not a necessary part of HIV testing.
+SUPPORTS that pre and post test counseling, its implications for personal physical and mental health, ways to reduce the risk of transmission through behavioral changes, available help for voluntary follow-up of any sexual and/or I.V. drug use partners who may have been exposed to HIV should be encouraged in appropriate settings.